tmtsoftware/osw-examples/docs/src/main/paradox/lscs/LSCSHcd.md

 SegmentActor has two messages related to sending a message to the segment.
 The first is Send, which is the operational case.
 It sends a command to the segment.
-The second is SendWithTime, which allows sending a time for the simulator delay to allow easier testing of things like multiple commands and overlapping commands.
+The second is SendWithTime, which allows sending a time for the simulator delay allowing easier testing of things like multiple commands and overlapping commands.

 At this level, all segment commands are implemented as a variable delay on the segment side of the socket.
 We send the
 command: DELAY MILLIS such as DELAY 1234 to the socket client.
 The delay is random returned by the `getRandomDelay` function.